Anoncoin/anoncoin/doc/zerocoin.md

 * ZC spend: can have a maximum of one in a transaction, to reduce implementation complexity.
+  Amount must be one of the denomination amounts.
   Script format: `ZCSPEND version serialNum spendRootHash`.

 New output types: